-In this guide, I will share insider tips for making the most of your visit including how to buy Hong Kong Disneyland tickets, how to skip the lines, what the upgraded experiences are like, hotel reviews, and more to ensure your visit to this fantastic Hong Kong attraction is absolutely perfect.
-A lot of this advice applies to normal times but I’ve tweaked it in places in anticipation of the reopening.
+In this guide, I will share insider tips for making the most of your visit, including how to buy tickets for Hong Kong Disneyland, how to skip the lines, what the upgraded experiences are like, hotel reviews, and more to ensure your visit to this fantastic Hong Kong attraction is absolutely perfect.

 I also specialize in helping readers plan Hong Kong family vacations (my list of Hong Kong family hotels is a must-read) and may be compensated should you buy tickets through links in this post.

 Buy discounted one-day general admission tickets at Klook.

 Hong Kong Disneyland opened in 2005.
 It is the city’s largest theme park but the smallest Disney park in the world.
 Smaller size though is part of its charm as it has lower capacity limits and usually shorter lines (we’ll discuss lines later).

 Cast Members speak English, Cantonese, and Mandarin.
 Like other Disney parks, they are incredibly friendly.

 The park was designed to adhere to principles of feng shui, incorporates Chinese culture throughout, and is built on reclaimed land in Penny’s Bay on Lantau Island.